benjaminingreens/site/content.md

 ## Tuesday 26th August 2025

+**5:05**
+Examination shows about 5-6cm dilation.
+Next examination in 4 hours will hopefully show full dilation, at which point pushing Asa out can begin.
+I don't think a doctor is coming to consult

 **4:45**
 Things seem to have settled down a bit.
-Asa's heart rate appears to have steadied.
-Just waiting for labour to pick up again
+Asa's heart rate appears to have steadied

 **4:00**
 Midwife not too happy with Asa's heart rate.
 Keeping an eye on it and getting a doctor to have a look